-Denmark has had legal deposit since 1697, and since 1781 the law has been used as a tool for collecting printed cultural heritage.
+Since 1697 Denmark has collected printed cultural heritage due to the Legal Deposit Act.
 With the current law and its immediate predecessor, legal deposit has been extended to include publications other than print - most recently internet material as well as radio and TV.

 Digital legal deposit

 Today, many materials are published in digital form only.
-As a cultural heritage institution under the Danish Ministry of Culture, Det Kgl.
-Bibliotek collects and preserves both physical and digital cultural heritage.
+As a cultural heritage institution under the Danish Ministry of Culture, Royal Danish Library collects and preserves both physical and digital cultural heritage.
 Some digital materials we collect automatically, but there is a lot of content we do not receive.